digital-earths-global-hackathon/scientific-scope/content/how2hack.md

 - We encourage you to see if there is a team which is already related and join it
 - If not, create your own!
 See the instructions (README) in the (hackathon science teams repository)[https://github.com/digital-earths-global-hackathon/hk25-teams].
 It would help to have some knowledge of github, or team up with someone who does.

+## Mattermost

+Mattermost will serve as the instant messenger service across nodes (and within nodes).
+One can easily start written conversations across nodes, open public and private channels to discuss certain topics.
+We will use the [WCRP Lighthouse mattermost team](https://mattermost.mpimet.mpg.de/signup_user_complete/?id=w9ara4zws7gktd9waxxdz4wyjr&md=link&sbr=su).
+All participants will receive an invite to join the service.

+Mattermost works like slack or other instant messaging clients, either through a web browser or dedicated app on a computer or mobile device.
+We recommend the desktop app.

+Mattermost is organized into ‘channels’.
+The hackathon channels for participants will all have `hk-` in the beginning of them.
+You can find channels in the upper left search box (start with `hk25-`).

+Channels are organized as follows:
+- All hackathon channels should start with `hk25-`
+- Individual nodes can create their own internal channels with another descriptor, e.g. `hk25-UK`
+- There are 2 general channels
+    - Broadcasting general information: (`kk25-Global Commons`)
+    - A channel for data questions (`hk25-Data-Model Questions`)
+- Each Science Team (see below) will have a channel with its name (e.g. `hk25-MCS)` for communication

 ## Github

 Most of our technical communication will happen by [github](http://github.com/).
 Github is a git repository site which is designed to hold documents with information, code and provide a platform for discussions on ‘issues’.